suematk/suematk/README.md

 # Hey there 👋 I'm Susan

 I’m a data engineer with a builder’s mindset: less about buzzwords, more about making things that work and turning half-baked business ideas into working systems.
-I build things like someone’s actually going to use them.

 ---